 Capital assets include property, plant, and equipment.
 Capital assets are stated at cost at the date of acquisition or construction, or fair market value at the date of donation in the case of gifts.
-Depreciation is computed using the straight-line method over the estimated useful lives of the assets, generally three to twenty seven years.
-The Corporation's capitalization threshold is \$250.
-Depreciation expense for the year ended June 30, 2008 was \$2,047.
+Depreciation is computed using the straight-line method over the estimated useful lives of the assets, generally three to ten years.
+The Corporation does not have a capitalization threshold.
+Depreciation expense for the year ended June 30, 2008 was \$1,136.